-On 30 December 2021, Brazil’s new Foreign Exchange Law was passed.
-The new Law introduces material improvements to Brazil’s currency exchange rules and the treatment of foreign investors.
-It is also part of the continued effort being made by the Brazilian government to modernise Brazil’s business rules.
+On 31 December 2022, Brazil’s new Foreign Exchange Law came into force.
+The Law introduced material improvements to Brazil’s currency exchange rules and its treatment of foreign investors.
+It is also part of Brazil’s continued efforts towards the modernisation of its business rules with a view to becoming an OECD member.

 Reciprocity principles to apply to foreign investments